Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

 Even with the recent thaw, freedom of expression is seriously constrained and threatened in Burma.
 We are working with Burmese artists, musicians, writers and performers, who often represent a channel to articulate public discontent with the ruling junta when the independent media and opposition parties are heavily obstructed.

 We work with artist-led contemporary arts organisations in Yangon and Mandalay, where the lines between social and political activism and self-expression are blurred.
+In March 2013, Index co-produced a symposium on artistic freedom of expression with local partners, the first public conversation of its kind in recent history.
 As the country opens up new spaces for cultural and artistic expression, our programme offers the first ever courses in curation and arts management, audience and community participation in Burma, aimed at making the freedoms of contemporary art practice accessible to the wider public.

 Index challenges the many ways that controversial or challenging art in the UK can be denied public space, including self-censorship, intimidation, the inappropriate use of law, and the growth of the ‘culture of offence’.
 We give platforms to free expression defenders and creative practitioners from marginalised communities.